syncfusion-content/javascript-docs/js/ReportViewer/Add-Custom-Report-Item.md

 #### Build project

 You can clean and build the extension project, it will generate the run-time component assembly "Syncfusion.Extensions.BarcodeCRI.dll" in the bin folder of the project.
-Copy the generated assembly to the installation location.

-**For ReportDesigner:** (C:\Program Files (x86)\Syncfusion\Report Designer\ReportDesigner)

-**For ReportServer:**  C:\Program Files (x86)\Syncfusion\Report Server\ReportServer.Web\bin

->Note: The installation path refers to the location where the Syncfusion ReportDesigner and the ReportServer were installed.

 ## Deploy a custom report item